From Great Resignation to Great Regret: Don't Make This Career MistakeTuesday, September 3, 2024

 Other companies offer salary increases, a retirement savings matching program, or investment in a profit-sharing plan.

+All of this is only possible if you stay with a company long-term.
 Being known as a serial job hopper not only makes you less employable, but you also lose out on the opportunity to develop your professional skill set.
 A jack of all trades but a master of none could lead you to earn less.

 How Job Hopping Hurts Your Career